beauwilliams/demo-next-typescript-hardhat-marketplace/README.md

 # DEVS START HERE

-*the 3 steps to success*
+*the 2 steps to success*

 1. install `tmux` on your local machine if not installed already

-2. run `chmod +x ./DEVS-RUN-ME-FIRST.sh && ./DEVS-RUN-ME-FIRST.sh`
+2. run `source DEVS-RUN-ME-FIRST.sh`

-3. run `start` to start the dev servers and compile contracts
+# Starting the servers

+1. run `start`

+*or ./start.sh if you chose not to set up this projects aliases`

 *you can now visit localhost:3000 in your browser!*